EreckGordon/angular-universal-pwa-starter/README.md

 			- it never assumes you have an existing account.
 		- i think this would be best resolved by having username / pw more closely mimic the way social providers handle it.
 			- this will take some refactoring i believe.
+		- ps: does this even matter at all?
 - ~baseUrl as a part of environment~
 - social provider upgrades:
 	- ~upgrade anonymous user to social account~